eiken59/MaE/main.typ

   -epsilon + (1+n) epsilon > -epsilon + (1+hat(r))epsilon.
 $

 _Remark_.
 There should be some content below about public debt.
-However, it is too complicated for me to understand, and Dr. Senouci said we should consider those off-program.
+However, it is too complicated for me to understand, and Dr. SENOUCI said we should consider those off-program.
 Hence, there is no content about this topic.

 // I really cannot figure out about the following parts about public debt.
 // Dr. Senouci: Consider this off-program.